sourcegraph/handbook/content/tech-ops/Vendr/index.md

 ## Why we teamed up with a procurement partner in 2021:

-- We didn’t have a lot of confidence around how to negotiate contracts
+- Designated buyers (employees who are responsible for the spend) can better monitor contract end dates or renewal dates
+- Renegotiations can commence in a timely manner, in advance of cessation or renewal
-- There was a lack of understanding about our current and anticipated spend on SaaS products
+- The Company can increase visibility to current and anticipated spend on SaaS products
 - Multi-year, multi-seat contracts are complicated and there are often hidden costs based on unforeseen situations and we needed input from experts on how to negotiate these types of deals

 ## What we hope to achieve through a partnership with Vendr: